10-Minute Níspero Chutney (Spicy Loquat Recipe)

 - ½ teaspoon cumin powder

-- ½ teaspoon turmeric with a pinch of black pepper for all its healthy goodness!
+- ½ teaspoon turmeric with a pinch of black pepper

 - ½ teaspoon salt